mcroteau/Exodus/README.md

  ### Thou shall dote

  ### Thou shall foster & protect innocence
- Look under couch, its somewhere...

  ### Do unto others
- Nothing bad will happen to you
+ Wise words from a wise man

  ### Thou shall not control the human mind

  ### Thou shall not surrogate, especially a human
- Wise words from a wise man

  ### Thou shall Love, hold on loosely
  Barely clasp